-- 7.5.
-Your application must: - a. identify where the research infrastructure will be located.
-The expectation is that it will be located at Your institution, and be listed on Your assets register.
-If this is not the case and You request that the research infrastructure be located in more than one organisation, you must demonstrate clearly in Your application that: - the facilities are genuinely integrated and collaborative; - the items of research infrastructure are complementary; and - the overall research outcomes will be enhanced by this arrangement. - b. provide details of the usage of the research infrastructure by participants; - c. include details of the proposed collaborative arrangements and governance processes to be implemented, including how each Partner Organisation will be involved in the project; - d. set out the agreement between You and each organisation named in Your application for the following: - the terms and conditions of access for participants named on the application; - the terms and conditions of access for researchers not associated with the application; and - details of the arrangements and costs of managing the research infrastructure (including any recurrent expenditure) and how any costs will be distributed. - e. only include in the application budget items of eligible expenditure as specified in the eligible expenditure section of these grant guidelines. - 7.6.
-Your Partner Organisations' cash contributions must not be a contribution to salaries for CIs and/or PIs on the project. - 7.7.
+- the terms and conditions of access for participants named on the application; - the terms and conditions of access for researchers not associated with the application; and - details of the arrangements and costs of managing the research infrastructure (including any recurrent expenditure) and how any costs will be distributed. - only include in the application budget items of eligible expenditure as specified in the e. eligible expenditure section of these grant guidelines.

+7.6.
+In the application budget:

+- Your Partner Organisations' cash contributions must not be a contribution to salaries for CIs and/or PIs on the project. - b.
 In-kind contributions must be essential and central to the application.
-It is Your responsibility to establish the merit of the case for recognition of in-kind contributions. - 7.8.
-In-kind contributions in the budget section of the application should not include basic salary for any Commonwealth Fellowships, unless it is salary over and above the Commonwealth component supported. - 7.9.
-Your application cannot include cash or in-kind contributions in years beyond the project activity period. - 7.10.
-We reserve the right to determine the value of Partner Organisation contributions and may, for the purposes of assessment, determine contributions to be at levels that may differ from those in Your application. - 7.11.
-Partner Organisation contributions must be specified in Australian dollars and, subject to these grant guidelines, contributed at the specified level regardless of currency fluctuations. - 7.12.
-You are responsible for ensuring that Your application is complete and all details in the application are accurate and current at the time of submission. - 7.13.
-You cannot change Your application (additions, deletions or modifications) after the grant opportunity closing date and time.

-- 7.14.
-We reserve the right at any point in the process to seek evidence from You to support the certification of applications. - 7.15.
-The application form includes help information and further information is in the instructions to applicants document on GrantConnect.
-If You have any technical difficulties, please contact arc-systems@arc.gov.au.

-Attachments to the application

-7.16.
-You must attach supporting documentation to the application form in line with the instructions provided in the form or in the instructions to applicants.
+It is Your responsibility to establish the merit of the case for recognition of in-kind contributions. - In-kind contributions should not include basic salary for any Commonwealth c.
+Fellowships, unless it is salary over and above the Commonwealth component supported. - d.
+Your application cannot include cash or in-kind contributions in years beyond the project activity period. - Partner Organisation contributions must be specified in Australian dollars and, e. subject to these grant guidelines, contributed at the specified level regardless of currency fluctuations. - 7.7.
+We reserve the right to determine the value of Partner Organisation contributions and may, for the purposes of assessment, determine contributions to be at levels that may differ from those in Your application. - 7.8.
+You are responsible for ensuring that Your application is complete and all details in the application are accurate and current at the time of submission. - 7.9.
+You cannot change Your application after the grant opportunity closing date and time, unless invited by the ARC. - 7.10.
+We reserve the right at any point in the process to seek evidence from You to support the certification of applications. - 7.11.
+The application form includes help information and further information is in the Instructions to Applicants document on GrantConnect.
+If You have any technical difficulties, please contact RMSSupport@arc.gov.au.
+Attachments to the application - 7.12.
+You must attach supporting documentation to the application form in line with the instructions provided in the form or in the Instructions to Applicants.
 You should only attach requested documents.
 We will not consider information in attachments that We do not request.